pchalupa/expo-alternate-app-icons/README.md

 ## How To Use

-Add `expo-alternate-app-icons` into the plugins array inside your app.json.
-The second argument is an array with paths to the icons.
+Add `expo-alternate-app-icons` to the plugins array inside your [app.json](https://docs.expo.dev/versions/latest/config/app/).
+The second argument should be an array containing paths to your alternate icons.

-> Your icons should be **1024x1024** format without transparency layer.
+> Your icons should have dimensions of 1024x1024 pixels in PNG format and without a transparency layer.

 ```json
 // app.json